Specialist Leasehold Extension Solicitors

 As the process of lease extension can take months, if you are thinking of selling or re-mortgaging your flat it is well worth starting the lease extension procedure early .

-Want to extend your lease – contact our specialists today
+Want to know more about how extend your lease – contact our specialists today

 The laws and regulations concerning extending leases are complex and it is important to get expert legal advice.
 Wherever you live – our specialist solicitors can help.
 Contact us now